Best Remedy for Carpal Tunnel Syndrome That Actually Works

 • Most people who type on a computer benefit greatly from an ergonomic mouse and keyboard.

-5. Keeping Your Hands Warm
+5. Keep Your Hands Warm

 fingerless gloves